 Exhibitions | Until 24th August 2016

 Somerset House 6 minutes walk from The Spectator

 In a unique summer exhibition, Somerset House explores the impact of one of the most innovative and influential filmmakers of ...More

 Hotels near The Spectator

-From cheap budget accommodation to luxury 5 star suites see our discounts for The Spectator hotels, including Malmaison London from 88% off.
+From cheap budget hotels to luxury 5 star suites see our special offers for The Spectator hotels, including Citadines London Barbican Apart-Hotel from 73% off.